-With real love, people are not disappointed when we make human errors or get upset when we don’t do what they expect.
+With real love, people are not disappointed when we make human errors or get so upset when we don’t do what they expect.

 Let’s back up for a moment and define what real love is and how it begins.

 Real love can only be developed through time.
 It starts with an initial spark but is a slow burn.
-It has the capacity to go the distance because it burns steadily and grows brighter and stronger as two people get to know each other.
+It has the capacity to go the distance because it burns steadily and grows brighter and stronger, as two people get to know each other.
 It deepens and solidifies with the passage of every season because it’s built on a solid foundation.
 There are no rapid declarations of love based on the idealized image of the other person within the first few weeks or month of meeting.

 Real love is meaningful and patient.
-It doesn’t need to rush into a relationship because it is genuine and not built on false fronts and appearances that can’t be sustained for an extended period of time.
+It doesn’t need to rush into a relationship, because it is genuine, and not built on false fronts and appearances that can’t be sustained for an extended period of time.

-The flames of real love may lack the passion and intensity of the romances we watch in the theaters, but it beats the exhausting drama of the explosive, passion of fake love that fizzles as quickly as it started.
+The flames of real love may lack the passion and intensity of the romances we watch in the theaters, but it beats the exhausting drama of the explosive passion of fake love, that fizzles as quickly as it started.

 Narcissists and sociopaths do not have the capacity for real love.
 They can only mimic the actions and words of love they have observed in others, but beneath their superficial loving exterior, there is only emptiness, not the capacity for love.
 They lack the ability to take a relationship beyond the initial infatuation or idealization stage.
-So, instead, they quickly create a facade of true love by using “love bombing” techniques that appeal to our egos and the hopeless romantic within us.
-Instead of being put off and feeling uneasy by someone who can so easily and quickly profess their love for us and declare us their soul mate, we abandon our good judgment and git instincts and rationalize that we’re just lucky to have finally found the partner we have been waiting for.
+So, instead, they quickly create a facade of true love, by using “love bombing” techniques, that appeal to our egos and the hopeless romantic within us.
+Instead of being put off and feeling uneasy by someone who can so easily and quickly profess their love for us, and declare us their soul mate, we abandon our good judgment and gut instincts and rationalize that we’re just lucky to have finally found the partner we have been waiting for.

-Here are the 10 most common love trap lines narcissists and sociopaths use in the first few weeks or month of meeting you:
+Here are the 10 most common love trap lines narcissists and sociopaths use in the first few weeks or month of meeting you.